Petit Bateau: The little panties

 Until the early 1900s, children and adults wore long woollen underpants, uncomfortable and unhygienic. Étienne Valton, son of the company's founder Pierre Valton and father of 13 children, listening to the nursery rhyme “Maman les p'tits bateaux” ("Mummy, do the little boats on the water have legs?”), had the idea of cutting off the legs of the long underpants of the time.
 The famous washable cotton panties were born.
 For greater convenience, the buttons were replaced by an elastic band at the waist and thighs.
-Offering children greater ease and freedom of movement, this creation represented a major shift for the family business.

 Étienne Valton was also inspired by this nursery rhyme for the brand's name, and he registered the trademark "Petit Bateau" in 1920.

 In 1937 the Petit Bateau panties received the "Grand Prix of Innovation" at the Universal Exhibition of Paris.
 They gradually became more accessible and became part of the everyday life of women, emancipating them from the thick woollen undergarments worn in the nineteenth century.

-Today 3.5 million pairs of Petit Bateau cotton panties, the iconic product of the brand, requiring 2,520 metres of pure cotton yarn and a natural rubber elastic, are sold a year and they are worn by celebrities like Jane Birkin and Inès de La Fressange.
+Today 3.5 million pairs of Petit Bateau cotton panties, requiring 2,520 metres of pure cotton yarn and a natural rubber elastic, are sold a year and they are worn by celebrities like Jane Birkin and Inès de La Fressange.